Laser Hair Removal

 Any area, except around the eyes.
 The upper lip, face, neck, underarms, bikini line, chest and back can all be treated.

 What are Palomar treatments like?

 Your treatment provider will move the handpiece over your skin, pulsing it all the while.
 Each pulse will send a beam of light through your skin.
 A flashing light, an audible tone, and a mild sensation on the skin will tell you when the handpiece is being pulsed.

 Immediately after treatment, you can expect a mild sunburn-like sensation, possibly accompanied by some minor swelling.
 This usually lasts 2-24 hours, and can be soothed with cold gel or ice packs.

 The treated hair will continue to appear for 7-30 days post-treatment.
 This is not new hair growth, but the treated hairs being expelled from the skin.

 At any given time, some of your hair is not in a phase of active growth.
-Therefore you will need more than one treatment to affect the growth of all your unwanted hair.
+Therefore you will need more than one treatment to effect the growth of all your unwanted hair.

 Typically, several treatments will be necessary to achieve permanent hair reduction.